What Happens If You Violate Probation? [2026 Guide]

 Show the Pattern, Not Just the Violation

-If you've been on probation for 18 months, completed community service, passed 15 out of 16 drug tests, maintained employment, and missed one check-in because of a family emergency — that context matters.
+If you've been on probation for over a year, completed your community service, passed the vast majority of your drug tests, maintained employment, and missed one check-in because of a family emergency, that context matters.
 One violation in an otherwise compliant period is very different from a pattern of non-compliance.

 Document everything you've done RIGHT, not just your explanation for what went wrong.